 - The bride and groom with a group of their college friends

-- The groom and ring bearer holding the family Bible used during the ceremony
+- The groom, ring bearer, and grandfather holding the family Bible used during the ceremony

 - The mother of the bride with her siblings that all live out of state